liferay-search/liferay-docs/en/deployment/articles/99-troubleshooting-deployments/using-files-to-config-components.markdown

 -   `com.Foo-puppies.config`
 -   `com.Foo-kitties.config`

-Using the subname `default`, however, is @product@'s convention for configuring a component's first instance.
+Using the subname `default`, however, is @sharepoint@'s convention for configuring a component's first instance.
 The file name pattern is therefore

     [PID]-default.config